volodymyrss/grb230307-atel/README.md

 # GRB 230307A: INTEGRAL upper limit on Hard X-ray emission afterglow

 At the time of the very bright GRB 230307A (\VAR{literature.referring_gcns}) INTEGRAL was pointing \VAR{prompt.sc.theta | int} deg from the GRB direction.
 Exceptionally high flux lead to detection in various ratemeters of INTEGRAL often causing saturation.
-The most information is available in SPI-ACS, which somewhat surprisingly does not reveal any early afterglow, which is common in very bright GRBs like GRB 130427A, GRB 221009A, GRB080319B, etc.
+We note that SPI-ACS observation somewhat surprisingly does not reveal any early afterglow, is common in very bright GRBs like GRB 130427A, GRB 221009A, GRB080319B, etc.

+*TODO: add picsit?*

 <!-- .
 As is sometimes the case for exceptional GRBs, BGO-attenuated non-vetoed SPI GeD rate reveals clear signal, giving an idea of the true intensity of the burst, suggesting that SPI-ACS signal was not strongly attenuated, and provide an estimate of the fluence at the level of XX in 75-2000 keV -->